Susan Riley | November 2013

 However, we need to be conscious that these are not lesson plans.
 Lesson plans are much more comprehensive and deeply developed.
 They are meant to provide you with the road map with clear directional signals that help you truly understand what, why and how you are teaching this lesson.
 In terms of Arts Integration, fully developed lessons are the essential component to ensuring that what you’re doing goes beyond Arts Enhancement and goes to the heart of Arts Integration.

 One of the best ways to demonstrate this is through example.
-So for today’s free resource, we’re sharing a fully developed lesson plan based upon one of our most popular lesson seeds: Rockwell Marketing.
-Let’s take a look at the two different pieces.
+Let’s take a look at a fully developed lesson plan based upon one of our most popular lesson seeds: Rockwell Marketing.

 The Original Lesson Seed